vmandic/tris-web-crawler/README.md

 ## About Tris web crawler

-_Tris_ is a Node.js tool which is in its core a very simple web crawler that allows you to recursively crawl a target domain and its HTML files for anchor elements and visit each of them only once and deliver the list of visited links with a the associated HTTP status response code.
-Tris provides various customization options to tailor the scraping process according to your needs.
+_Tris_ is a Node.js tool which is in its core a very simple web crawler that allows you to recursively crawl a target domain and its HTML files for anchor elements and visit each of them only once and deliver the list of visited links with the associated HTTP status response code.
+Tris provides various customization options to tailor the crawling and scraping process according to your needs.

 Whether you're a developer, SEO professional, or data enthusiast, Tris provides a simple yet powerful solution to gather valuable insights from websites.